 A doggy dress model is used to determine the slopes and other bodily characteristics of various dog breeds.
 Apparently, developing dog garments isn’t just about fashion; there’s science behind it.

 9. Wordplay: A Wry Plod from Babel to Scrabble

 This college class is heaven for students who love wordplay.
 Currently offered at Princeton University in New Jersey for freshmen undergraduates, this course encourages students to challenge one another in word games such as Boggle and Scrabble.
 Aside from building their vocabulary, playing with words enhances students’ comprehension.

 Word Play has also become a popular course among Princeton students seeking a firmer grasp of word combinations.

 8. The Joy of Garbage (now Energy and the Environment, Garbology)

-This course, which falls under Environmental Studies and Sciences, focuses on the common methods used by society to get rid of unwanted trash, and the implications of these actions to the environment.
+This course, which falls under Environmental Studies and Sciences, focuses on the common methods used by society to get rid of unwanted trash and the implications of these actions on the environment.
 Moreover, the course enables students to dig deeper (pun intended) into the possibility of making money out of junk.

 7. The Physics of Star Trek

 Science fiction, which essentially points to the entertainment media, drives conversations on topics that the physical sciences are yet to uncover.
 As such, philosophical and ethical discussions on the sciences often include science fiction.